 UCLA Law is proud of the depth and breadth of the careers and interests pursued by our students prior to law school.
 Our students have excelled in almost every industry.
-The following is just a sampling of some of the outstanding pre-law school accomplishments of the class of 2023.
+The following is just a sampling of the outstanding previous accomplishments of the class of 2025.

-The class includes entrepreneurs who have started their own businesses and a number of professionals from the investment banking, private equity, real estate, consulting, banking and accounting industries.
+The class includes a number of professionals from the business, finance, investing, consulting, and accounting industries, as well as entrepreneurs.

-The incoming class has a wealth of experience in the art, entertainment and media industries and includes editors, film producers, a professional screen writer and numerous instrumentalists and dancers.
+The incoming class has a wealth of experience in the art, entertainment and media industries and includes producers, production assistants, improv performers, writers, a director, a recording artist, and numerous instrumentalists and dancers.

-Students in the Class of 2023 have worked or interned for the White House, the U.S. Department of Health and Human Services, the Supreme Court of the United States, the U.S. Department of Justice, the U.S. Department of Veterans Affairs, the United Nations Economic and Social Commission for Asia and the Pacific, the U.S. Department of Agriculture Office of the Secretary and for numerous U.S. Senators, U.S. Representatives and candidates for elected office.
-The class also includes veterans from the U.S. Air Force, the U.S. Army, and the U.S. Army Reserves.
+Students in the Class of 2025 have worked or interned for the U.S. Department of Homeland Security, the U.S. Department of Justice, the U.S. Geological Survey, the U.S. Census Bureau, the U.S. Patent & Trademark Office, the Centers for Disease Control, the National Park Service, and for numerous U.S. Senators, U.S. Representatives and candidates for elected office.
+The class also includes a veteran of the U.S. Army.

-The class includes competitive athletes in a variety of sports as well as a number of team captains for cross-country, golf, soccer, squash, track and field, women’s basketball, women’s tennis, and women’s rugby.
+The class includes competitive athletes in a variety of sports as well as team captains for varsity soccer, swimming, volleyball, crew and water polo teams.

 Approximately 92% of the UCLA Law graduates who took the July 2022 California Bar Exam for the first time passed the examination.
 The statewide bar passage rate average for first-time test takers was approximately 72%.
 For UCLA Law graduates taking the July 2022 New York Bar Exam, the passage rate was 96% for first-time test takers.